Semiclassical model of magnons in double-layered antiferromagnets: Results and discussion

 Here we summarize our model analyses.
-The double-layered antiferromagnetism in LC is conditioned by an alternation of FM and AFM exchange integrals $(J_1, J_2) = ({+|J_1|}, {-|J_2|})$ with no restriction on the magnitudes of $J_1$ and $J_2$.
-Analogous magnetic arrangement in chain of RT geometry includes three exchange parameters of obvious combination $(J_1, J_2, J_3) = ({+|J_1|}, {-|J_2|}, {-|J_3|})$, but negative sign of $J_1$ is also permitted.
-In particular for $J_2 = J_3$, the stability of the double-layered antiferromagnetism with $|{+}{+}{-}{-}\rangle$ unit cell, seen in Fig.~\ref{fig:struct}(b), is assured down to $J_1 = -2|J_2|/3$.
-For more negative $J_1$, there is a region of canted spin arrangements and finally for $J_1 \leq -2|J_2|$, the stability of another double-layered antiferromagnetism with $|{+}{-}{-}{+}\rangle$ unit cell (see Appendix C).
-As magnetic excitations are concerned, the fundamental property of 1D double-layered antiferromagnets is the presence of acoustic and optical branches showing a magnon gap at the BZ boundary.
+The double-layered antiferromagnetism in LC is stabilized by alternating FM and AFM exchange parameters $(J_1, J_2) = ({+|J_1|}, {-|J_2|})$ with no restriction on the magnitudes of $J_1$ and $J_2$.
+An analogous magnetic arrangement in the RT geometry involves three exchange parameters of an obvious combination $(J_1, J_2, J_3) = ({+|J_1|}, {-|J_2|}, {-|J_3|})$, but a negative sign of $J_1$ is also permitted.
+In particular for $J_2 = J_3$, the stability of the double-layered antiferromagnetism with a $|{+}{+}{-}{-}\rangle$ unit cell, seen in Fig.~\ref{fig:struct}(b), is ensured down to $J_1 = -2|J_2|/3$.
+As $J_1$ becomes more negative, a region of canted spin arrangements emerges and finally for $J_1 \leq -2|J_2|$, a distinct double-layered AFM phase with a $|{+}{-}{-}{+}\rangle$ unit cell becomes stable (see Appendix C).
+Regarding magnetic excitations, a fundamental property of 1D double-layered antiferromagnets is the presence of both acoustic and optical branches, exhibiting a magnon gap at the BZ boundary.